 Sensitive structures may warrant a surface (or capping) layer formed from special fill compacted to more onerous standards than the underlying fill.
-This should help minimise the differential settlement suffered by the structure.
+This should help to ensure that differential settlement suffered by the structure is minimised.

-Where landscaped or other non-load bearing areas form part of a development, they need less compaction than the load-bearing areas.
-There should be a transition zone around the load-bearing area, as shown in Figure 5.
+Where landscaped or other non load-bearing areas form part of a development, they need less compaction than the load-bearing areas.
+There should be a transition zone around the load-bearing area as shown in Figure 5.